 - Amex Entertainment Access for ticket presales and member-only events

-If you are planning a trip abroad, you will want to use a travel rewards card instead.
-Either of these credit cards for grocery purchases will help you earn cash back.
+However, if you are planning a trip abroad, you will want to use a travel rewards card instead.

 This card comes with the ability to earn 4x Membership Rewards® points per $1 spent at US restaurants and US supermarkets, up to $25,000.
 After hitting the $25,000 limit, you will only earn 1x on remaining purchases.
 The American Express® Gold Card is a good option if you prefer travel rewards but you want to earn bonus points from your everyday spending.